 Explain Variance Score

-Regression models that predict continuous values are examined using the Explain Variance score.
+Regression models that predict continuous values are examined using the Explained Variance score.
 It's used to see how much of the error variance the regression model in question can account for.
-Good explanation of the variance from the fitted regression model is indicated by a variance score closer to 1.
+A good explanation of the variance from the fitted regression model is indicated by a variance score closer to 1.
 The coefficient of determination (R2) value is comparable to it.

 Explained Variance Score=1-Var(y-y)Var(y)…………………………....(vi)